PyRAT-svg/msfgaf/README.md

 ## OS-SYSTEM
 ```
 Android => Termux
-Linux   => With Openvpn, Apktool and Apksigner other versions
+Linux, Windows => With Openvpn, Apktool and Apksigner other versions
 ```

 ## USAGE